BraveGroup/SheetCopilot/README.md

 ## For Excel
 This repo releases a simplified version of the SheetCopilot agent, whose state machine is able to do CoT reasoning and retrieve external documents.

-SheetCopilot calls customized atomic actions to execetue its generated solutions.
+SheetCopilot calls customized atomic actions to execute its generated solutions.
 We implement each atomic action using the ```pywin32``` library.
-Please refer to [API difinitions](/agent/Agent/xwAPI.py) to see the details.
+Please refer to [API definitions](/agent/Agent/xwAPI.py) to see the details.
 To compare with our SheetCopilot, your own agents should also adopt this action space.

 Before running an experiment, please set max tokens, temperature, model_name, and API keys in ```config/config.yaml```.

 You can see two ChatGPT configs in this file - ChatGPT_1 is used to do planning while ChatGPT_2 is used to revise the format of the planning results.
-You can set ```use_same_LLM: true``` to use ChatGPT_1 to carry out both the two jobs.
+You can set ```use_same_LLM: true``` to use ChatGPT_1 to carry out both two jobs.

-The underlying implementation of SheetCopilot is a state machine which implements planning by transitioning among 4 states (See the below figure). ```max_cycle_times``` is used to limit the number of times the agent visits the states.
+The underlying implementation of SheetCopilot is a state machine that implements planning by transitioning among 4 states (See the below figure). ```max_cycle_times``` is used to limit the number of times the agent visits the states.

 <p align="center">
 <img src="assets/StateMachine.jpg" width="85%">